Cinemagoers eagerly awaiting Cannes 2018

-With 50 days left until the start of the Cannes Film Festival, the month of May has turned into a different atmosphere for cinemagoers, especially with regard to the novel programs set for the event's 71st edition.

 But the question is why Cannes is regarded as the foremost cinematic event each year.
-The answer does not lie in its history, but in its approach to holding a top and major program.
+The answer does not lie in its history, but in its approach to holding a top and major program, IRNA reported.

 Generally speaking, all festivals revolve around the concept of art and the 78-year-old Cannes is of no exception and has always had a very artistic approach to cinema by selecting only 20 cinematic works out of thousands of submitted films.
 Only the films which are highly creative or have a new approach to daily routines are chosen for screening.
 Thus, each year beside independent filmmakers, new figures are also introduced in the festival.